Accommodations Process for Students

 Registering with Student Disability Services

 - Schedule a meeting with a Student Disability Services staff member to discuss your request(s).
 Current and incoming students may contact Monica Vance directly or email firstname.lastname@example.org.

 - If you have never requested accommodations from Student Disability Services previously, please complete the Accommodations form in mySwarthmore.
 Select the Personal Information tab, then Accommodations in the menu.

 - Meet with Student Disability Services staff for an intake meeting in person or by phone or video.
 At this meeting, you will discuss your experiences and how they are impacted by your condition.
 You might also discuss potential accommodations you might find helpful.
 The accommodations process is designed to be collaborative.
 Student Disability Services will ask you some questions regarding your experiences to better understand and support your request for accommodations.

 - Have a licensed professional complete the Disability Verification Form.
 Submit the completed form to the Office for review.
 Other formal documentation may be accepted as well.
 Please review the Documentation Guidelines.

 - Student Disability Services will review your request in a timely manner and notify you when a decision has been made regarding your accommodations request.

 Arranging Accommodations Each Semester

 - You are encouraged to request your accommodation letters before the start of each semester.
 We strongly recommend that you request your accommodations letters no later than one week after the Add/Drop deadline, since some accommodations take time to arrange.

-- Once you have completed the form, we will draft accommodations letters for you to pick up from Student Disability Services.
-We will notify you when the letters are ready.
+- Once you have completed the form, we will draft accommodations letters and we will email a copy to you and to your course professors.

 - Students who wish to utilize their approved testing accommodations must speak with their faculty at the beginning of each semester and at least two weeks before a scheduled exam to make arrangements.

-- For Seniors: Seniors who require accommodations for Honors written and/or oral exams, must notify Student Disability Services by January 31.
+- For Seniors: Seniors who require accommodations for Honors written and/or oral exams, must notify Student Disability Services early in the Spring semester .

 - If you have questions or concerns, please reach out to Director Monica Vance (610-328-7358) or see the Appeals Process.